SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_DEC_2024/exercises/EXERCISE3/README.md

 Now we need to specify the entitlements we want to create to the `terraform.tfvars` file.

-We want to add the following entitlements to the subaccount:
+We want to add the following entitlements to the subaccount in SAP BTP Trial landscape:

 - `sapappstudiotrial` application with the `trial` plan